Painting skirting boards to match your home décor gives any room a new look, but how do you do it without ruining your

 Fill any cracks or holes in the wood with a specialist wood filler.
 The video below shows you how to do this properly:

 Occasionally a crack can form between the wall and the skirting board, but don’t be too concerned.
 The crack could be due to quick-drying plaster for example.
 All you need to do is seal it with caulk.
 Take your time when using a caulk gun, as it can be quite tricky to get a neat finish.

 5. Sand Skirting Board

 Once you’ve dealt with the imperfections, go over the entire skirting board with fine sandpaper to rough it up a little, otherwise known as keying the surface.

 Giving the skirting board a ‘key’ provides a rough surface for the paint to cling to and helps prevent future chipping.

 6. Apply Knotting Solution

 Use knotting solution to treat any knots.
 Follow the instructions on the knotting solution, as it will explain the number of coats required.
 You typically need 2-3 coats.

-For more information on preparing skirting board for painting or any other interior woodwork, check out this handy video below:
+For more information on preparing skirting boards for painting, please watch the video below:

 How To Paint Skirting Board with Carpet

 1. Mask Wall

 In addition to protecting the floor with sheets/drop cloths and masking tape, you also need to protect the wall above the skirting board.
 Masking tape is ideal for this

 2. Clean Skirting Board

 To achieve a professional finish, give the skirting board one last clean before painting.

 Pro Tip: Use a vacuum with a brush attachment to thoroughly remove dust, then use a damp cloth to rub over it.
 Vacuum the whole room to reduce the risk of dust ruining your paint finish

 If you’re painting untreated wood, apply primer to get the best results.
 Decorating Advice has some great tips on which primer to use and when you need it.
 Apply one coat and allow to dry.